 Moreover, the numbers of runners taking part in the race climbs each year.
 There were 25,000 entries in this year’s edition and over 21,000 crossed the Finishing Line.
 This makes the trial the one with most Finishers in Spain over this distance.

-We look forward to seeing you at the next Marathon on the 2nd of December.
+We look forward to seeing you on the 6th of December 2020.

-The Trinidad Alfonso EDP Valencia Marathon was awarded the IAAF Road Race Gold Label in 2016, which proves that it is one of the best 42,195-metre races in the world.
-It is the first Spanish Marathon to get the IAFF Gold Label.
+The Valencia Marathon Trinidad Alfonso EDP was awarded the IAAF’s Road Race Gold Label in 2016, confirming the race as one of the world’s best trials over 42,195 metres.
+It is the first Spanish marathon to attain this lofty status.